Background pattern

 • hallucinations, confusion

-• decreased appetite, high potassium levels in the blood that may cause abnormal heart rhythm
+• decreased appetite, high levels of potassium in the blood that can cause an abnormal heart rhythm

-• changes in heart electrical activity (ECG), irregular heartbeat, palpitations, rapid heartbeat
+• changes in the electrical activity of the heart (ECG), irregular heartbeats, palpitations, rapid heartbeat

 • voice disorder